 Developers may establish coding conventions.
 These ensure everyone contributing to a codebase is writing consistent, predictable and maintainable code.
 The correct answer to the question “tabs or spaces” isn’t your own personal preference, but what the team has collectively opted to use.

 Be they designers, writers or developers, craftspeople will find collaboration easier having agreed upon a clear set of rules and established a shared vocabulary that ensures everyone is using the same language.

 In her article From Pages to Patterns, Charlotte Jackson describes a workshop exercise that encourages a collaborative approach to naming interface components:

 - First, cut up an interface into its component parts, and group together those that appear visually similar.

 - Have every member of the team come up with a name for each component, individually and in secret.

 - Once everyone has thought of a name, reveal these to the group.

 If multiple people suggest the same name for a component, this will likely be a good candidate.
 If not, the discussion that follows should prove just as fruitful.

 Once you’ve decided what things are called, make sure these decisions are recorded.
-When I joined the Guardian, my colleagues would talk about pixies and super-pixies, bentos and mini-bentos, and other odd names which gave no hint to their meaning (it turns out these were container types used on the homepage).
-While arriving at esoteric names like this can be fun and build camaraderie within a team, they inadvertently exclude those who joined after they were coined.
+When I joined the Guardian, my colleagues would talk about pixies and super-pixies, bentos and mini-bentos and other odd names which gave little hint to their meaning (it turns out these were container types used on the homepage).
+While arriving at esoteric names like this can be fun and build camaraderie within a team, they inadvertently exclude those who join later.
 It’s for this reason that I recommend using obvious and descriptive terms whenever possible.